What is Affiliate Marketing?

 There are many online retailers that have affiliate programs like Amazon.
 And there is affiliate networks such as Commission Junction manages that affiliate payout of many affiliates.
 So you can join Commission Junction and then promote products of the various retailers who have partnered with Commission Junction to manage their affiliate program.

-You write ads and pay to distribute those ads in search engines.
-The ads take visitor to a "landing site" that you have created which then introduces your visitor to your affiliates' products.
-Instead of paying you when visitor purchase a product, some affiliate program pay you when you get visitor to fill out a form for more information.
+For some affiliates, instead of paying you when visitor purchase a product, some affiliate program pay you when you only when you get a visitors to fill out a form for more information.
 This is known as "lead generation".

 Make Your Mark with Affiliate Marketing - by sitepoint.